firewalld/firewalld.github.io/documentation/howto/enable-and-disable-firewalld.md

 firewalld provides an init script for systems using classic SysVinit and also a systemd service file.
 The following documentation is about the systemd service used in Fedora, RHEL and CentOS distributions.

 It is not recommended to use iptables directly while firewalld is running as this could lead into some unexpected issues.
-If a user for example is removing base rules or chains of the chain structure, than a firewalld reload might be needed to create them again.
+If a user, for example, is removing base rules or chains of the chain structure, than a firewalld reload might be needed to create them again.

 ## Install and enable firewalld